PipeRift/SaveExtension/Docs/resources/multithreading.md

 This method is only available if [Multithreaded Serialization](#multithreaded-serialization) is disabled.

-{% hint style='danger' %} Frame Splitting is not recommended if level streaming saving is enabled.
-It could be interrupted while loading or saving creating unexpected issues {% endhint %}
+!> Frame Splitting is not recommended if level streaming saving is enabled.
+It could be interrupted while loading or saving creating unexpected issues

 ![Frame-splitted Serialization](./img/frame-splitted_serialization.png)